© 2008 Wendy Nelson Tokunaga

 I was addicted.

-When my writing life wasn’t going too well (which, unfortunately, was a lot of the time), I’d send out email queries, about a dozen at a time, to brighten my spirits, hoping a miracle would happen—that I would find the agent who wanted to sell my book.
-I’d click on the “Send” button as if pulling the arm of a slot machine, then sit back to await my fate.
-Maybe this was the day my life would change.
-I fixated on my computer screen like a day trader, watching for the slightest stock movement, clicking the “Get Mail” icon every few seconds to see if a reply had come through.
+When my writing life wasn't going too well (which, Infant Diflucan Thrush india, unfortunately, was a lot of the time), I'd send out email queries, about a dozen at a time, to brighten my spirits, hoping a miracle would happen—that I would find the agent who wanted to sell my book.
+I'd click on the "Send" button as if pulling the arm of a slot machine, then sit back to await my fate.
+Maybe this was the day my life would change, Infant Diflucan Thrush.
+I fixated on my computer screen like a day trader, watching for the slightest stock movement, 40mg Infant Diflucan Thrush, clicking the "Get Mail" icon every few seconds to see if a reply had come through.

-One morning I sent an email query to “Agent X.” A big New York agent and a popular one, I’d been reluctant to pitch to her.
-This isn’t her kind of book, I thought, while another voice in my head said, “What have you got to lose?
-It’s just an email.”
-I held my breath, hit “Send,” and waited.
+One morning I sent an email query to "Agent X." A big New York agent and a popular one, I'd been reluctant to pitch to her.
+Infant Diflucan Thrush, This isn't her kind of book, I thought, while another voice in my head said, "What have you got to lose.
+It's just an email."
+I held my breath, hit "Send," and waited.

 A reply flew back.
 "Can you send me the first three chapters by email?"